Is Cardio Diagnostics Holdings Inc. (NASDAQ:CDIO) stock a better investment at this time?

 I will give a breakdown of the key shareholders in Cardio Diagnostics Holdings Inc. (CDIO).
 Recent figures show that the company’s insiders hold 42.83% of shares.
 A total of 14 institutional investors hold shares in the company, making 2.72% of its stock and 4.76% of its float.

 The securities firm Polar Asset Management Partners Inc. holds 25698.0 shares of CDIO, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 0.27%, and the holding percentage of shares is valued at 79278.0.
+Taking this into account, the holding percentage comes to 0.27%, and the holding percentage of shares is valued at 0.16 million.

 An overview of Cardio Diagnostics Holdings Inc.’s technicals